 Absent mark (Art.
-6): At first call if a student has not sat any section 1 test (included the midyear test), their mark will be Absent (No Presentado or NP), regardless of the rest.
+6): At first examination period if a student has not sat any section 1 test (included the midyear test), their mark will be Absent (No Presentado or NP), regardless of the rest.

-At the second call, if a student has not been assessed for any section (1, 2 or 3), the examination record of the course shall include an Absent mark.
+At the second examination period, if a student has not been assessed for any section (1, 2 or 3), the examination record of the course shall include an Absent mark.

-At both the first and second calls:
+At both the first and second examination periods:

 If any mark has been recorded in section 1, but minimum requirements have not been met, their mark will be Fail.
-If a mark of 5 has not been attained in one of both examinations, the overall maximum mark of the course will be 4.
+If a mark of 5 has not been attained in one of both exams, the overall maximum mark of the course will be 4.